antrix1/arenamaster-addon/README.md

 If you're using the Twitch app to manage your addons, <a href="twitch://">open the app</a> and navigate to the Mods -> Get More Addons section where you can find the addon by name.

-In case you prefer to download the zip and unpack it in your addons directory yourself, click the [Download from CurseForge](https://www.curseforge.com/wow/addons/).
+In case you prefer to download the zip and unpack it in your addons directory yourself, click the <a href="https://www.curseforge.com/wow/addons/" target="_blank" rel="noopener">Download from CurseForge</a>

 Once installed and in-game, make sure to only enable the ArenaMaster data for your region by unchecking the other regions inside the AddonList.